-Okay, there are enough resources on the Internet defining the two terms and exploring their difference.
+There are lots of resources on the Internet explaining the two terms and their difference.
 I found this article most useful and to the point.

 There are a number of situations you may have to know your MAC address.
 For example, you want to get authorized to access certain servers in your company or organization.

-How to find MAC (Wi-Fi) address of a MacBook Pro
+How to Find MAC Address of a MacBook Pro

 Step 1: Click on the Apple logo, and then System Preferences…